rpy2/rpy2/doc/rinterface.rst

 R types
 ^^^^^^^

 R vectors all have a `type`, sometimes referred to in R as a `mode`.
-This information is encoded as an integer by R, but it can sometimes be better for human reader to be able to provide a string.

-.. function:: str_typeint(typeint)

-   Return a string corresponding to a integer-encoded R type.

-   :param typeint: integer (as returned by :attr:`Sexp.typeof`)
-   :rtype: string
+Rpy2 has chosen to map R types to child classes of :class:`rpy2.rinterface_lib.sexp.SexpVector`, as shown in the inheritance diagram below, with the :mod:`numpy` array interface implemented for some of them.

+.. inheritance-diagram:: rpy2.rinterface.SexpVector rpy2.rinterface.IntSexpVector rpy2.rinterface.FloatSexpVector rpy2.rinterface.ByteSexpVector rpy2.rinterface.ComplexSexpVector rpy2.rinterface.StrSexpVector rpy2.rinterface.ListSexpVector rpy2.rinterface.PairlistSexpVector rpy2.rinterface.ExprSexpVector rpy2.rinterface.LangSexpVector rpy2.rinterface.BoolSexpVector
+   :parts: 1
+   :caption: C-level R array objects

 .. index::
    pair: rinterface;indexing